testersakage/mineclonia-jtest/mods/CORE/_mcl_autogroup/README.txt

 See init.lua for more infos.

 The leading underscore in the name “_mcl_autogroup” was added to force Minetest to load this mod as late as possible.
-As of 0.4.16, Minetest loads mods in reverse alphabetical order.
+Since Luanti 5.9 this mod is force to load after all mods using the last_mod setting in game.conf.